An annuity provides the security of a regular income for the rest of your life

 Annuity income and tax

 Your 'Personal Allowance' is the income you can receive each year without paying tax.
-Any tax-free cash you take doesn’t count towards your Personal Allowance.
+Any tax-free cash you take from your annuity doesn’t count towards your Personal Allowance.
 Once you have taken your tax-free cash, your annuity income will be taxed as income.
 It is added to any income you have from other sources in the tax year for calculating the rate and amount of tax to be paid.

 You can normally take up to 25% of your DC pension pot tax-free as a cash lump sum (up to the Lifetime Allowance) when you retire and just before you buy an annuity.